Robotics Education & Competition Foundation logo

 You mentioned transitioning to VEX U once you got to college.
 Were the additional freedoms that the VEX U provides liberating in any way as someone who always wanted to push themselves in robotics?

 Definitely.
 VEX U has actually changed so much from when I started in 2013 or 2014.
-I would say, at the time, VEX U had the feeling of being just larger high school VRC bots, with the addition of being allowed to use 3D printed parts.
+I would say, at the time, VEX U had the feeling of being just larger high school V5RC bots, with the addition of being allowed to use 3D printed parts.
 Eventually we were also allowed to use more sensors and that change actually was really encouraging.
 When I started VEX a decade ago, I was kind of limited with the programming I could do and sort of the software approaches I could take.
 I competed in the pre-V5 era.
 I used PIC processors, then the Cortex right when it came out.
 I actually used the Cortex for most of my competition career.

 Once I became a mentor, we got V5, and there was just so much freedom in VEX U to really learn and apply new techniques, and try all the different algorithms and math and things that I really loved in my classes.
 I got to introduce many of those ideas with VEX U. A lot of it was just trying things and being ok with failing at times.
 That’s still a key aspect of VEX U today.
 So I’m glad I had my VEX U experience.
 It made me a much better VEX robotics person in both building and programming, and it pushed me to want to give that experience back to everyone.